Skip to Main Content

 Variable-rate loans

-The interest rate on a variable-rate loan can fluctuate.
+The interest rate on a variable-rate loan can fluctuate based on market conditions.
 However, you may be able to get a lower APR on a variable loan than you would with a fixed-rate loan.

 The downside, of course, is that your variable rate could increase.
-It may also be more challenging to budget for variable-rate loan payments given they can fluctuate.
-You may want to take a shorter-term loan to pay it off faster and avoid the risk of the rate raising too much.
+Budgeting variable-rate loan payments may also be more challenging because they change over time.
+You may want to take a shorter-term loan to pay it off faster and avoid the risk of the rate rising too much.

 Who it's best for: